bemade/bemade-addons/bemade_sports_clinic/notes/archived/MAIL_ACTIVITY_PORTAL_ACCESS.md

 ## Overview

-This document provides a comprehensive analysis of all access rights and dependencies required for portal treatment professionals to have complete CRUD (Create, Read, Update, Delete) access to `mail.activity` objects in the bemade_sports_clinic module.
+**STATUS: LARGELY SUPERSEDED BY CENTRALIZED ACCESS CONTROL**

+This document originally provided detailed analysis of mail.activity access requirements.
+The module has since been refactored with a centralized `AccessControlMixin` that handles all portal access control through team-based security.

+**Current Implementation:**
+- All controllers inherit from `AccessControlMixin` for consistent security
+- Team-based access control enforced throughout
+- Mail system limitations documented in `PORTAL_ACCESS_LIMITATIONS.md`
+- 76/77 tests passing with robust security enforcement

+## Historical Analysis

+The following sections document the original detailed analysis for reference:

 ## Security Architecture